cozy/cozy-stack/docs/apps.md

 **TODO** intents / [activities](https://developer.mozilla.org/en-US/docs/Archive/Firefox_OS/Firefox_OS_apps/Building_apps_for_Firefox_OS/Manifest#activities)

-If an application has no context in its manifest, the stack will create one context, this default one:
+If an application has no contexts in its manifest, the stack will create one context, this default one:

 ```json